MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

 3. Specify the details of the database, such as the language and currency type, then select **Save**.

-4. You'll be returned to the Environments tab.
+4. You'll be returned to the **Environments** tab.
 Click **Refresh** to see the environment you just created.
 You'll also see a notice explaining that it may take a few minutes to fully create the environment.

 5. Once the environment is created you can now return to the [Power Virtual Agents portal](https://go.microsoft.com/fwlink/?linkid=2093067) and use the environment to create a new bot.

 ## Create a bot in an existing environment
-To create a bot in an existing environments, select the environment in the [bot creation window](authoring-first-bot.md).
+To create a bot in an existing environment, select the environment in the [bot creation window](authoring-first-bot.md).

 ![Select environment](media/select_environment_onboarding.png)

 ### Create a bot in an existing environment to which the user doesn't have access

-In order to create a bot in an existing environment to which you don't have access.
-You will need to be a **system administrator** or contact your **system administrator** of the environment to complete the following.
+In order to create a bot in an existing environment to which you don't have access, you'll need to be a system administrator or contacthe system administrator of the environment to complete the following.

 1. Create a bot in the environment (this will install the necessary Power Virtual Agents solutions).